The Coronation Oath & The Title of The Queen as Queen of Australia.

 Whilst prior to the federation of the six separate Australian colonies into one nation Britain and the British parliament made the main decisions relating to Australia.
 However, in the constitution drafted by our Founding Fathers and voted upon by the Australian people, the way was paved for Australia to gradually be released from all ties that then bound Australia to the United Kingdom.
 Today, as they have done for over a hundred years, only the Australian people elect their own parliament which is now the supreme legislative body in the country and has no ties to any external power whatsoever.

-We, the people, choose to have a system of constitutional monarchy with the Queen, now legally designated Queen of Australia, as our sovereign.
+We, the people, choose to have a system of constitutional monarchy with the King, now legally designated King of Australia, as our sovereign.
 The people can, at referendum, opt for another system of governance.
 That is our choice, and no one else’s.

-Obviously the Queen does not reside in Australia, but she is represented by a resident Governor-General, now always an Australian.
-We do not pay the Queen any money for her upkeep or even for her duties as Queen of Australia.
+Obviously the King does not reside in Australia, but he is represented by a resident Governor-General, now always an Australian.
+We do not pay the King any money for his upkeep or even for his duties as King of Australia.
 We do pay a salary to the Governor-General and pay for the upkeep for the official residences.
 However, the amounts involved pale into insignificance when compared with heads of state of most countries.

 Moreover, our system of constitutional monarchy is a system that not only works, but works well and has done so, without blemish and without any major constitutional crisis, for over a hundred years.